AN/SPG-62

-Because illumination is only needed for the last few seconds prior to interception, a ship can have more semi-active SAMs in the air than it has SPG-62s.
+Because illumination is only needed for the last few seconds prior to interception, a ship can have more semi-active surface-to-air missiles in the air than it has SPG-62s.
 In the event of a saturation attack, the Aegis Combat System can time-share each AN/SPG-62 to serve multiple semi-active interceptors in the air at once.